What are the best shooting modes to use and why?

 Scene modes in detail

-As I said, scene modes are programmed settings designed to use the best exposure settings for the type of scene you want to photograph.
-All you have to do is tell the camera what it is that you’re photographing by selecting the relevant icon.
+As I said, scene modes are programmed camera settings designed to use the best exposure settings for the type of scene you want to photograph.
+All you have to do is tell the camera what you’re photographing by selecting the relevant icon.

 Here’s a quick run down of each scene mode: